mantil-io/example-excuses/README.md

 or open in the browser with this terminal command:
 ```
-open $(mantil env -u)/public/www/
+open $(mantil env -u)
 ```

 ## Random excuse in terminal

 If you have yq tool in you terminal, this is use full one liner to be ready when some manager comes into room:

 ```
 watch -t -n 5 'curl -s -X POST $(mantil env -u)/excuses/random | yq -r .Excuse'
 ```

 ## Environment variable

 Try to remove preload_url from config/environment.yml.
 After deploy function will always start with empty list.

 ## Test